 - On the Parent screen or block, handle the event triggered by the Source block and update the input parameters of the Target block;

-- Finally, in mobile apps, execute logic in the OnParametersChanged event handler on the Target block, if necessary.
-In web applications, explicitly refresh the Target block.
+- Finally, in Reactive Web and Mobile apps, execute logic in the OnParametersChanged event handler on the Target block, if necessary.
+In Traditional Web apps, explicitly refresh the Target block.

 Follow the steps below to implement this communication mechanism.

 On the Source block:

 Right-click the Source block on the Elements tree and add an Event.
 If necessary, add input parameters to the Event to pass values to the parent;